Çapanoğlu Mustafa Ahmed Pasha

 Çapanoğlu Mustafa Ahmed Pasha (died April 1782) was a prominent Ottoman officeholder and a member of the Çapanoğlu family, which he led after the death of his father Ahmed.
-Among his accomplishment are the construction of the baroque, domed Çapanoğlu Mosque in his native Yozgat, founded by the family.
+Among his accomplishments are the construction of the baroque, domed Çapanoğlu Mosque in his native Yozgat, founded by the family.

 Biography

 After the death of their father, he inherited the family's Bozok sanjak.
 He and his brother also divided the Mamalu mansion.
 He kept his tribesmen from disturbing the peace in the region, and fended off the levents, and was soon appointed kapıcıbaşı, a high central post.